-Hug them, kiss them, and for God’s sake, make them feel welcome!
-This is the first because it might very well be the most important new commandment.
-When someone chooses Judaism, we should be thrilled!
+We all know people who aren’t Jewish but invite Judaism into their lives and the lives of their children, either by converting, or just welcoming a Jewish practice.
+Hug them, kiss them, and for God’s sake, go out of your way to make them feel welcome!
+This might very well be the most important New Commandment.
+When someone chooses Judaism, we should be thrilled and grateful.

 You want them, right?
 Then raise your children to be Jewish.
-Children do not decide religion; parents do.
-No matter who you marry, decide ahead of time that the kids will be brought up as Jews.
-Wishy-washy will get your children joining a church or just not considering themselves Jewish.
+Wishy-washy isn’t going to get you there.
+Children don’t get to decide religion; parents do.
+No matter who you marry, decide ahead of time that the kids will be brought up with a strong connection to their Jewish identity, even if that means lighting candles for Hanukkah and Diwali.
 If the thought of being invited to your grandchild’s baptism troubles you, do something about it now.

 Enough with Jews opting out because they “don’t believe in God.”
 You don’t need to believe in God to be a good Jew.
 Meaningful Judaism can be about values, tradition, culture and community.

-It is your responsibility to take your family to Israel unless you really can’t afford it.
-If I have to talk to another wealthy mother about how much her daughter enjoyed Birthright, I am going to vomit.
-A family who goes on a safari in Africa and ski trips to Vail but still hasn’t brought the children to Israel should be embarrassed.
-Please don’t get huffy about this.
-I know all of the Birthright arguments and I don’t care.
-Sending your children to Israel on Birthright’s dime when you don’t have to is comparable to going to the food pantry for a meal when you could afford to buy it.
+It’s your responsibility to take your family to Israel unless you really can’t afford it.
+A family who goes on a safari in Africa and ski trips to Vail but hasn’t gone to Israel is missing out on a life-changing experience.
+Sending your kids to Israel on Birthright’s dime, when you don’t have to, is like going to the food pantry for a meal when you can afford to buy it.
 If you insist on Birthright, then at least give them a large donation to pay for your child’s trip.
 By the way, Israel is not scary.
 What is scary is the thought of the Middle East without Israel.

-I have attended and practically slept through so many bar/bat mitzvah services wondering not why we are losing so many Jews but why we aren’t losing more.
-C’mon rabbis!
-We are counting on you, and many of you are badly failing us.
+We have attended and practically slept through so manyservices wondering, not why we are losing so many Jews, but why we aren’t losing more.
+C’mon, !
+We are counting on you, and many of you are failing us.
 Be creative, be humorous, and be spiritual.
-Did you hear about the evangelical church in Corpus Christi where they gave away cars, bikes and televisions to people just for coming to Easter Services?
-I bet you rolled your eyes.
-I did, too — until I watched the service on YouTube.
+Did you hear about the evangelical church in Corpus Christi where they gave away cars, bikes and televisions to people just for coming to Easter services?
+Bet you rolled your eyes.
+We did, too — until we watched the service on YouTube.
 It was fun, invigorating, inspiring!
-I stopped rolling my eyes.
+No more eye rolling!

 There are millions of non-Jews giving to the United Way, cancer research and Duke University.
 While a basic Jewish value is to improve the world, it would be nice if Jews could improve the Jewish world, too.
-More than 80% of Jewish philanthropy goes to non-Jewish causes.
-This is embarrassing.
-Jews need to give to Jewish causes too!
-We are the ONLY ones who will support our own.
+More than 80% of Jewish philanthropy goes to non-Jewish causes, which is slowly but surely making Jewish philanthropic institutions disappear.
+We are the only ones who will support our own.
 By the way, we can teach this commandment early.
-When a child is having a bar or bat mitzvah, many children, in lieu of gifts, are asking guests to donate to their chosen mitzvah project.
-This is great, and while mitzvah projects are good, Jewish/Israel Mitzvah projects are far better.
-This is a Jewish child celebrating a Jewish lifecycle event; raising money for the Red Cross or cutting their hair for Locks for Love is not exactly taking care of their own.
-At least half of the project and gift money should be for Jewish and Israel organizations.
+Many children ask guests to donate to their chosenproject in lieu of gifts.
+Since this is a Jewish child celebrating a Jewish lifecycle event, we say choose a Jewish organization; raising money for the Red Cross or cutting their hair for Locks of Love is not exactly taking care of our own.

 Judaism is a communal religion and is difficult to do solo.
-If you are not a member of a synagogue but march in twice a year expecting to enjoy it, you will always feel like a disappointed outsider.
-If you don’t have a Jewish community, find one.
-Jews often have a strong connection with each other.
-Use it.
-Judaism is like most things in this world, you get back what you put in.
+That may be one reason why most Jewish prayers are written in the plural (Bless us with…).
+If you don’t belong to abut march in twice a year expecting to enjoy it, you may feel like a disappointed outsider.
+If you don’t have a Jewish community, try and find one.
+There are as many different communities as there are Jews, so we’re pretty sure, you’ll find one that you like.
+Judaism is like most things in this world, you get back what you put in!

-Friday night is family Shabbat, period.
+Friday night is.
 It doesn’t matter if you cook a chicken or order in a pizza.
-But light the candles, make a blessing over wine and challah, bless your children.
+But light the candles, make a blessing over wine and , bless your kids if you have them.
 If you don’t have challah, make a blessing over a pretzel.
-Stay home and make at least part of your Friday evening a family night.
+Stay home and make at least part of your Friday evening special.
 Will your teenagers sometimes hate you for ruining their lives as you make them miss Friday-night dances, football games and sleepovers?
 Yes.
 Deal with it.
 We all have heard the statistics on how family dinner makes for healthier families.
 Many of our non-Jewish friends are envious that we have a built-in family night in our religion.